Nan0p/lab-03/README.md

 - **Full Name:** `Mingxin Li`
 - **CCID:** `Mingxin3`

 Click on any of the cities on the list to edit them.
-Adding still the same with the button
+Adding still the same with the button.

 ## References and Resources